huggla/secure_and_minimal/README.md

 Convenience-variable (pass to eval in BUILDCMDS.)

 ### INITIMAGE (BASEIMAGE)
-Initial image to load prior to building (seldomly used).
+All files in this image are copied to /finalfs prior to the build process (seldomly used).

 ### BASEIMAGE (huggla/secure_and_minimal:$SaM_VERSION-base)
 Baseimage which is extended with new contents.
 Needs to be an image created with Secure and Minimal.